-- a.
-Games that are interrupted shall be resumed from the point of interruption of that game. - b.
-In all tournament games (qualifying, national and world championships) interrupted by rain or other causes, the game must be resumed at the exact point where it was stopped.
+- Games that are interrupted shall be resumed from the point of interruption of that game. - b.
+In all tournament games interrupted by rain or other causes, the game must be resumed at the exact point where it was stopped.
 Teams can mutually agree to accept the existing score as the final score. - c.
 In the event that a game cannot be completed, an official game may be called after five innings of play or four and one-half innings if the home team is ahead.

 Sec 9 TIME LIMIT: A time limit of one hour will be used in pool play, and 75 minutes will be used in bracket play.
 There will be no time limit used in championship games.
-The game clock will be started when the home plate umpire takes his position and declares "play ball" to begin the first inning.
+The game clock will be started when the home plate umpire takes his/her position and declares "play ball" to begin the first inning.
 When the game has been played to the end of the time limit, the home plate umpire will stop the game and notify the teams that they will finish that inning and play one additional inning.
 No game can end in a tie at the end of the last declared/regulation inning.
 The game must continue using the international tie breaker rule.
-The Tournament Director and SPA National Headquarters reserve the right to make any changes to this policy depending upon tournament format, number of available fields, weather conditions, park curfew, etc.
+The Tournament Director and SPA National Headquarters reserve the right to make any changes to this policy depending upon tournament format, number of available fields, weather conditions, park curfew, etc. Exception: In the 75+ Division pool play only, there will be a 70-minute time limit.

 Sec 10 HOME RUN REQUIREMENTS: Home runs, whether over-the-fence or four-base errors, do not have to be run out.
-(Hit and Sit)
+(Hit and Sit) A maximum of five runs per team per inning will be allowed (unlimited in last declared inning and all extra innings).